As Israeli election nears, peace earns barely a mention

 "And it is not perceived as manageable over the next three years, which something like the economy is."

-Instead, the election has become a two-horse, two-issue race, with Prime Minister Benjamin Netanyahu, who is seeking a fourth term, emphasizing the threat from Iran and regional Islamist groups, and the center-left opposition criticizing his perceived failures on social and economic policy.
+Instead, the election has become a two-horse, two-issue race, with Prime Minister Benjamin Netanyahu, who is seeking a fourth term, emphasising the threat from Iran and regional Islamist groups, and the centre-left opposition criticising his perceived failures on social and economic policy.

-The latest polls published on Tuesday put the center-left ahead, predicting it will win 24 or 25 seats in the 120-member Knesset, against 21 for Netanyahu's Likud party.
+The latest polls published on Tuesday put the centre-left ahead, predicting it will win 24 or 25 seats in the 120-member Knesset, against 21 for Netanyahu's Likud party.

 Other polls show a tighter race, with each of the main parties expected to win 23 or 24 seats.
 As has always been the case in Israel's 67-year history, no party will secure a majority, making coalition negotiations critical.